richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+- use discrete hierarchy F point matching
+	- convert from F-line matches into image matches [pike random ~100 to show match]

+- HOW TO COMBINE POINTS W/ AFFINE MATCH VS DENSE MATCH POINTS
+	- closest point?
+	- closest N points & average?
+	- local:
+		- relative angle comes epipolar line directions
+		- scale cam be an optimized check (~3 sizes w/ maxima check?)

+- F MATCHING
+	- line but start at best match point for each line and go left & right
+	- optimal locations:

 		- HOW TO DO CELL BELIEF PROPAGATION
 			- there are confident cells & less confident cells
 				- confident ones are pinned down
 				- non-confident ones can float around

-- does being the LEFT or RIGHT MATTER ?
-	- -1 vs +1

-- F MATCHING
-	- optimal locations:
-		- local belief propagation
 			- 9-neighborhood dist
 			- L / M / R neighbor dists
-			-
+			- keep track of 'confidences / locations' at previous scales
 		- how to allow for occluded pixels?
 			- pinching in left or right image ?
 				- along with poor matching scores